litewrap/GreenSocket/README.md

 				} while shouldKeepRunning

-				// Code moved after dictionary access since closing a socket turns the value of socket.socketfd to -1
+				// litewrap - Code moved after dictionary access since closing a socket turns the value of socketfd to -1
-				// not the socketfd value we want to refers into the dictionary
+				// not the socketfd value we want to refers into the dictionary !

 				// print("Socket: \(socket.remoteHostname):\(socket.remotePort) closed...")
 				// socket.close()